arimathea/esmbc/README.rst

 ``git clone git@github.com:stuartdb/seclit.git``

+It's possible to just use esmbc without installation by just calling the module as shown in the usage section.
+If you wish to install it then:

+``$ pip install -r requirements.txt``

+or:

+``$ python setup.py install``

 Requirements
 ------------

-Esmbc was written against Python 3.3 as is the only requirement.
+Esmbc was written against Python 3.3 and is the only requirement to use.
+If you wish to install the module then ``distribute`` is required.

 Ship/Volume Data File
 ---------------------